willdurand/Hateoas/README.md

     <link rel="self" href="/api/users/42"/>
 </user>
 ```

+It is worth mentionning that these formats are the **default ones**, not the
+only available ones.
+You can use [different formats and even add your
+owns]().

 Now that you know how to add **links**, let's see how to add **embedded
 resources**.